Frandipfer/Frandipfer/README.md

 I'm a Computer Systems Engineering student from Dominican Republic.
 I have a deep passion for technology, which drives my constant pursuit of knowledge and skill enhancement in programming.
 - 👨‍💻 All of my projects are available at [fdippiton.github.io/fdippiton-portfolio/](https://fdippiton.github.io/fdippiton-portfolio/)
-- 📫 Reach me on francina.dippiton@gmail.com and follow me on @fdippiton
+- 📫 Reach me on francina.dippiton@gmail.com

 <!---
 Frandipfer/Frandipfer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.